Skip to main content

 Cropland farmers may leverage CEAP findings to inform on-the-ground decisions related to conservation tillage, cover crops, irrigation, nutrient management, and many other conservation actions.
 NRCS and conservation partners equally rely on CEAP assessments to evaluate regional and national conservation outcomes and to guide targeted, data-driven prioritization of future efforts and initiatives.

-CEAP croplands assessments are developed using confidential farmer surveys coupled with modeling.
+CEAP cropland assessments are developed using confidential farmer surveys coupled with modeling.
 Data sources for CEAP models include the National Resources Inventory and records from both NRCS and Farm Service Agency offices at USDA Service Centers.
 Additional details on this sampling and modeling approach are available on the CEAP Frequently Asked Questions page.

-CEAP Croplands Publications
+CEAP Cropland Publications

 Reports and Articles